- Home

 Chicken casserole is an ideal dish for the slow cooker.
 When the ingredients are cooked slowly and gently, the meat starts to fall apart, and the vegetables become perfectly tender.

-This chicken casserole recipe from Kitchen Sanctuary uses chicken thighs because they’re tender, stand up well to slow cooking, and shred nicely.
-But the beauty of a slow cooker is that you can easily swap chicken thighs for breast or bone-in pieces and they’ll come out just as juicy.
+This chicken casserole recipe from Kitchen Sanctuary uses chicken thighs because they’re tender, work well when slow-cooked, and shred nicely.
+But the beauty of a slow cooker is that you can easily swap chicken thighs for breasts or bone-in pieces, and they’ll come out just as juicy.

 10. Vegan chilli

 Packed with fibre, protein, and plenty of vitamins, chilli is a nourishing and satisfying dish.
-The longer you cook it for, the more the spices infuse and the taste deepens – so it’s definitely a dish that benefits from being cooked in a slow cooker.
+The longer you cook it, the more the spices infuse and the taste deepens – so it’s a dish that benefits from slow-cooking.

 This vegan chilli recipe from Good Housekeeping is rich, flavoursome, and velvety.
-Kidney beans, black beans, peppers, sweet potato, carrots, and tomatoes are cooked slowly with cumin, smoked paprika, and chilli – and some dark chocolate adds a delicious bittersweet twist (though, if you prefer, you can leave it out).
+Kidney beans, black beans, peppers, sweet potato, carrots, and tomatoes are cooked slowly with cumin, smoked paprika, and chilli – and some dark chocolate adds a delicious bittersweet twist (but you can leave it out if you prefer).

 After cooking on high for four hours, the sweet potato will be lovely and soft, and the spices will have fully permeated.
 Serve with rice, guacamole, a scattering of fresh coriander, and a wedge of lime.